 The Chapel Hill Town Council charged the Special Committee to Consider the Renaming of Airport Road with making recommendations about renaming to the Town Council by its December 6 meeting.
-Our process provided structure and tools for interracial dialogue, an exploration of conflict as a force for change, and consensus building.
+In response, the OpenSource team designed a process that provided structure and tools for interracial dialogue, an exploration of conflict as a force for change, and consensus building.